-- a) Explain the role and duties of company promoters, and breach of those duties and remedies available to the company.
-[2] - b) Describe the meaning of, and the rules relating to, pre-incorporation contracts.^[2] - c) Describe the procedure for registering companies, both public and private.
-[1] - Describe the statutory books, records and returns that companies must keep or make.
-[1] - e) Explain the effect of a company's constitutional documents.
-[2] - f) Explain the contents of the memorandum of association.^[1] - g) Describe the contents of the model articles of association.
-[1] - h) Explain how articles and memorandum of association can be changed.^[2] - i) Explain the controls over the names that companies may or may not use.
+- a) Explain the role and duties of company promoters, and the breach of those duties and remedies available to the company.^[2] - b) Explain the meaning of, and the rules relating to, pre-incorporation contracts.
+[2] - c) Describe the procedure for registering companies, both public and private.
+[1] - d) Describe the statutory books, records and returns that companies must keep or make.^[1] - e) Analyse the effect of a company's constitutional documents.^[2] - Describe the contents of the model articles of association.^[1] - g) Explain how the articles of association can be changed.
+[2] - h) Explain the control over the names that companies may or may not use.
 [2]